galElmalah/scaffolder/README.md

 - _--entry-point_ _\<absolutePath>_
   Generate the template to a specified location.
 - _--path-prefix_ _\<relativePath>_
-  Path that will be appended the the location the script is generated into.
+  Path that will be appended the the location the template is generated into.
+  > If the path does not exists Scaffolder will automatically create it and notify the user what paths were created for him.

+  For example: `<entry-point>/<path-prefix>/<template-will-be-created-here>`
 - _--template_ _\<templateName>_
   Start the interactive mode with a preselected template.